Emanuel Hegenbarth: Early life

+Career

-Thanks to his involvement in the artistic community of Dresden, he received an offer to teach at the Academy of Fine Arts there in 1903; taking the position of Professor for their newly established animal painting class.
+Later on, in 1903, he received an offer to teach at the Academy of Fine Arts and took position as a Professor for their newly established animal painting class.
 His first students included Kurt Schwitters.
 His motto was "a visual artist does not speak", and refused to participate in discussions about art.

 In 1909, he was one of the founding members of the Künstlervereinigung Dresden (artists' association).
 From 1905 to 1908, he served as a mentor to his young cousin, Josef Hegenbarth, who became a famous painter and illustrator.

 He died in 1923, at the age of fifty-five, from complications suffered after undergoing surgery for an unspecified chronic health problem.